maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

   - Has no type on its own
   - Has default type when type cannot be inferred
 - **Typed Constant** can be assigned directly only a *"variable"* of the same type
+  - The `const` variable must have an explicit type
 - **Usage depends on the intent**
   - Constants to be used with multiple numeric types => *Keep untyped*
   - Untyped Constants give more flexibility